 In addition, Mayor Eric Garcetti announced new relief measures for small businesses located in Los Angeles City and County to help them apply for federal loans.
 Garcetti labelled the new program “L.A.
 Cares Corps” and described it as a partnership between L.A.
 City and L.A.
 County to help businesses receive loans.
 The CARES Corp. will connect with businesses virtually to walk them through the application process and help them to figure out which ones are most appropriate for them.
 Garcetti has also called on Congress to provide relief to the estimated 2.5 million undocumented immigrants in California, including the estimated 375,000 in Los Angeles alone.

 Although the CARES Act seems to carry a number of benefits for taxpayers and particularly for those who have been most adversely impacted by the coronavirus, it is difficult to navigate.
 Finding a lender, submitting the proper paperwork and filling out the multitude of forms in an accurate and timely manner is essential.
 If you have any questions, it is highly advisable to seek the guidance of an attorney knowledgeable in this area.
 Eileen Kendall of Kendall Law can help you navigate the CARES Act and maximize the amount you are entitled to receive.
-For your free consultation contact Kendall Law or call (310) 619-4941.
+For a consultation contact Kendall Law or call (310) 619-4941.